Tell us a little about yourself and your career

 I was born and raised in a small town called Pasadena Maryland, but I moved to Paris 6 years ago.
 My business as a photographer in Maryland was blossoming but I felt something was missing in my life and took a chance moving to a foreign country at 26 years old to pursue a career here.
 The first 1 years were extremely difficult but as I adjusted to life and culture things just seem to fall into place.
 I love living here now and even more I love my job.
 I get to work with so many wonderful people from around the world and share in their special experiences.
 I specialize in vacation portraits and events.
 I have worked with several celebrities and regularly for the American Ambassador to France.

 How does your community of women you surround yourself with support you?

-What advice do you have for writers who want to get published?
+What advice do have you for women who want to work internationally or far from home

 What do you wish you could go back and tell your younger self re: your career aspirations?

 I would tell that girl to stop caring so much about what other people think, and maybe to eat more vegetables haha!
 I would also tell her to believe in herself and that all the tears and troubles coming her way were going to be worth it!

 Keep your head up and your caffeine intake high haha… but in general I am always trying to find the good in people and life and using my energy to find creative solutions to all my career and life obstacles.
 Also I drink about 6 cups of coffee a day!